(Part 1 of our 2018 Motorhome Trip to Germany)

 - Change of underwear/ clothes

 - Bottle of water unless you want to buy one in the canteen

 You can’t go back to your vehicle after you’ve left, so make sure you have all your belongings.
+On a sidenote, if you’re travelling with dogs, remember to leave them enough food/ water and leave the windows slightly open for air.
+Here’s some more information on travelling with dogs on a ferry.
 You normally have to leave your cabin at least 30 minutes before docking so the cleaners can start, but we prefer to go for breakfast about an hour before docking so we can get a table before the rush starts.
 On Brittany Ferries there is almost ALWAYS a rush in the canteen and you could be queuing for 30 minutes!

 After our usual disappointing and unsatisfactory breakfast, we disembarked.
 Another tip- make sure you’re ready to go down to your car as soon as docking finishes as they are very efficient and start unloading vehicles very quickly.
 You don’t want to be the one who holds everyone else up!
 We’d been parked down on deck 3 with the trucks, so we followed the trucks off and around the car park of Caen.
 Unfortunately, we got ourselves a little confused and followed the trucks through the truck passport gate… oops.
 The man in the kiosk (which was about 5ft higher than where we were sitting) gave us a stern tut and a disapproving frown, before scanning our passports and letting us pass.
 His colleague was more irate and shouted ‘non’ loudly out of the window at us- thank goodness he wasn’t in charge of letting us pass or we would have been sent to the back of the queue!